 Diamcor Mining Inc. (the "Company" or the "Group") was incorporated under the Company Act of British Columbia, now the Business Corporations Act (British Columbia).
-Its principal business activity is the production of diamonds in South Africa through its subsidiaries So Ver Mine (Pty) Ltd. ("So Ver"), DMI Minerals South Africa (Pty) Ltd., DMI Diamonds South Africa (Pty) Ltd. (formally Blue Dust 25 (Pty) Ltd) and Jagersfontein Diamond Mining Company (Pty) Ltd.
+Its principal business activity is the identification, acquisition, exploration, evaluation, operation, and advancement of unique diamond based resource properties with a specific focus on the mining segment of the diamond industry through its subsidiaries So Ver Mine (Pty) Ltd. ("So Ver"), DMI Minerals South Africa (Pty) Ltd., and DMI Diamonds South Africa (Pty) Ltd. (formally Blue Dust 25 (Pty) Ltd).

-These consolidated financial statements were authorized for issue by the Board of Directors on August 28, 2013.
+These consolidated financial statements were authorized for issuance by the Board of Directors on February 21, 2014.
 The company's address is 630, 1620 Dickson Avenue Kelowna, British Columbia VIY 9Y2, Canada.

-Management routinely plans future activities including forecasting future cash flows.
+Management routinely plans future activities including forecasting future cash flows for its internal use.
 Management has reviewed their plan with the Directors and has collectively formed a judgment that the Company has adequate resources to continue as a going concern for the foreseeable future, which Management and the Directors have defined as being at least the next 12 months.
 In arriving at this judgment, Management has prepared the cash flow projections of the Company, which incorporates a detailed cash flow modeling through the current financial year.
 Directors have reviewed this information provided by Management and have considered the information in relation to the financing uncertainties in the current economic climate and the financial resources available to the Company.
-The expected cash flows have been modeled based on anticipated revenue and profit streams with debt funding programmed into the model and reducing over time.
+The expected cash flows have been modeled based on anticipated revenue streams with debt funding programmed into the model and reducing over time.
 Sensitivities have been applied to this model in relation to revenues not achieving anticipated levels.
-Key assumptions used in the future cash flow amounts are selling price and rough diamonds sold in the period and the assumption that the Company will move to full scale production by obtaining its mining right from the South African Department of Mineral Resources.
-The assumptions used are as follows:
+Key assumptions used in the future cash flow amounts are selling price and rough diamonds sold in the period and the assumption that the Company will move to full scale operations by obtaining its mining right from the South African Department of Mineral Resources.